 - Students can compare and contrast the debate over the Women's Army Corps to the contemporary debate over women in combat roles in the military. - Students can research how other branches of the military incorporated women during World War II. - Students can learn about a member of the Women's Army Corps, Private First Class Rose F. Puchalla. - The American Battle Monuments Commission maintains U.S. military cemeteries overseas.
 These cemeteries are permanent memorials to the fallen, but it is important that students know the stories of those who rest here.
-To learn more about the stories of some of the men and women who made the ultimate sacrifice, visit www.abmceducation.org/understandingsacrifice/abmc-sites.
+To learn more about the stories of Americans who made the ultimate sacrifice, visit abmc.gov/education and NHDSilentHeroes.org. - Teachers can enhance students' interest in the role of women in World War II by exploring these related lesson plans: - Under their Wing: The Impact of Flight Nurses in the Pacific - USO Camp Shows, Inc.